-During 2017, the Trust completed 10 development projects, reactivating 290,700 square feet of gross leasable area ("GLA").
+During 2017, the Trust completed 10 development projects, reactivating 290,700 square feet of GLA.

-These projects include: the remerchandising of 259,000 square feet at four of the Trust's regional shopping centres consisting of:
+These projects include: the remerchandising of 259,000 square feet at four of the Trust's enclosed, full-scale, regional shopping centres consisting of:

-- Remerchandising at Parkland Mall in Red Deer, Alberta, to introduce Goodlife Fitness into the mall and activate 87,500 square feet of leasable area, including 52,000 square feet of new area; - Remerchandising at Shoppers Mall in Brandon, Manitoba, of the former Safeway space returning 37,500 square feet of leasable area to active use for Goodlife Fitness and Dollarama, and preparing 63,000 square feet of the former Target Canada Corporation ("Target") space for Sobeys; - Remerchandising at Prairie Mall, Grande Prairie, of the former Target space returning 39,000 square feet of leasable area to active use for Marshalls and Urban Planet; - Remerchandising at The Centre in Saskatoon, Saskatchewan, preparing 32,000 square feet of the former Target space for Goodlife Fitness and Ardene; and retail intensification at four of the Trust's community strip centres which increase leasable area by 31,700 square feet.
+- Remerchandising at Parkland Mall in Red Deer, Alberta, to introduce Goodlife Fitness into the mall and activate 87,500 square feet of GLA, including 52,000 square feet of new area; - Remerchandising at Shoppers Mall in Brandon, Manitoba, of the former Safeway space returning 37,500 square feet of GLA to active use for Goodlife Fitness and Dollarama, and preparing 63,000 square feet of the former Target space for Sobeys; - Remerchandising at Prairie Mall, Grande Prairie, of the former Target space returning 39,000 square feet of GLA to active use for Marshalls and Urban Planet; - Remerchandising at The Centre in Saskatoon, Saskatchewan, preparing 32,000 square feet of the former Target space for Goodlife Fitness and Ardene; and retail intensification at four of the Trust's community strip centres which increase GLA by 31,700 square feet.